mscuthbert/dada-typescript/README.md

 ## Differences with c Parser + Clarifications
-* .pb files can be fully Unicode and are assumed to be encoded as UTF-8 files.
+* .pb files are now fully Unicode aware and are assumed to be encoded as UTF-8 files.
+* UTF-8 non-space characters are also valid as rule names, enabling cases like `artist: "Björk"|"Bartók"; work: @[artist "-work"]; Björk-work: "Vespertine";`
 * Unknown rule errors are found only on generation, not parsing.
 A script may therefore pass sometimes but fail others depending on if the unknown rule is called.
 * The original parser treated `#` as a comment, despite not being in the spec.
 Found in test/maptest.pb,